-- If the battery pack of the signal transmitter is low and needs to be recharged, the Low Battery LED indicator illuminates red. - The cover of the battery compartment also serves as cover for the USB port.
+If the battery pack of the signal transmitter is low and needs to be recharged, the Low Battery LED indicator illuminates red.

+The cover of the battery compartment also serves as cover for the USB port.
 To maintain environmental protection open the cover only in dry conditions.
-Always close the cover of the battery compartment after use. - 1.
-Unscrew the fastener of the battery cover.
+Always close the cover of the battery compartment after use.

-50 Batteries
+Batteries 65